 Recipe Notes and Tips

-- For enhanced flavor: Toast the spices in a skillet until fragrant before using them, OR create a ‘tadka’ (tempered spices), as I did in this green lentil dal.
+- For enhanced flavor: Toast the spices in a skillet until fragrant before using them, OR create a ‘tadka,’ like in my 1-pot green lentil dal.

-- Adjust the texture: You can peel the cucumber (for a softer, more melt-in-the-mouth texture) or finely chop it (no need to squeeze out excess liquid) instead of grating it for different textured raita yogurt sauce.
+- Adjust the texture: Peel the cucumber (for a softer, melt-in-the-mouth texture) or finely dice it (no need to squeeze liquid) instead of grating.

 - Mango lassi